 - Twitter - If you’re on Twitter, post your Bike Index link, photographs of your bike, and tag @BikeIndexEUG and local law enforcement agencies.

 - Facebook - Facebook is a good next step.
-Post your bike, mention all the specifics, link to its Bike Index listing, and post to stolen bike or neighborhood groups.
-Stolen Bikes Eugene/Lane County is the official resource for Bike Index users.
-Anyone can request to join.
-All member posts and information are private to group members.
+Post your bike, mention all the specifics, link to its Bike Index listing, and maybe some stolen bike or neighborhood groups.

 - Instagram - Bike Index on Instagram is a great resource.
 Post your bike, mention the make, model, the city or county where it was stolen, and tag @bikeindex so we can “regram” it.

 - Reddit - We see stolen bike posts on Reddit all the time, and there’s a lot of eyeballs there, too. /r/Eugene is a good place to start for the Eugene/Springfield area.

 - Nextdoor - Nextdoor has lots of local eyeballs there, but you must validate your residency in order to post to it.

 4. Look for your bike “in the wild”

 It doesn’t hurt to just cruise around town and look for your bike “in the wild”.
 Tons of bike theft victims have spotted their bikes in the usual places, including many open-air chop shops along the Willamette River and bike paths.
 There’s always a few in the Whiteaker, and along River Road and Highway 99.